cs1302uga/cs1302-tutorials/cla/cla.md

 $ javac -d bin -cp bin src/cs1302/example/Hello.java
 ```

-The text that is entered immediately following `java`, in the exampe above, is
+The text that is entered immediately following `javac`, in the exampe above, is
 passed into the program as __command-line arguments__.
 This allows the `java` program
 to proceed with execution without prompting the user for input.
+We can have our Java
+programs take in command-line arguments as well.
 Let's try it!

 1. Create a directory for this tutorial called `cs1302-cla`, then change into it.